 The protections provided under Title IX, extends to programs and activities such as admission to academic programs, financial aid, course offering, and employment decisions.
 The Office of Civil Rights of the US Department of Education is responsible for enforcing Title IX.

-Security Admin Laura Mirkov (203.857.7313) and Director of Counseling Cathy Miller (203.857.3342) have been designated as the College representatives responsible for ensuring that NCC is in compliance with Title IX.
+To view the current representative(s) responsible for ensuring that NCC is in compliance with Title IX, click here.
 Compliance includes publishing a Notice of non discrimination, and having procedures in place to report and investigate sex based harassment and/or violence.

 NCC is committed to maintaining an environment free from unlawful harassment and discrimination.
 Accordingly, all NCC employees (except: NCC’s Mental Health Counselor) are mandated reporters.
-All reports or disclosures of conduct that may constitute sexual misconduct, including allegations of sexual assault, sexual harassment sexual violence, domestic/dating violence and stalking, should be directed to the attention of either Security Admin Laura Mirkov (203.857.7313) or Director of Counseling Cathy Miller (203.857.3342)
+All reports or disclosures of conduct that may constitute sexual misconduct, including allegations of sexual assault, sexual harassment sexual violence, domestic/dating violence and stalking, should be directed to the attention of the current Title IX Coordinator(s).

 What is Title IX?

 Title IX applies to all educational institutions, both public and private, that receive federal funds, and applies to every single aspect of education, including course offerings, counseling and counseling materials, financial assistance, student health and insurance benefits and/or other services, housing, marital and parental status of students, physical education and athletics, education programs and activities, and employment.